Ögedei Khan: Europe

 The Mongol Empire expanded westward under the command of Batu Khan to subdue the western steppes and drive into Europe.
 Their western conquests included Volga Bulgaria, almost all of Alania, Cumania, and Kievan Rus', along with a brief occupation of Hungary.
 They also invaded Poland, Croatia, Serbia, Bulgaria, the Latin Empire, and Austria.
 During the siege of Kolomna, Ögedei's half brother Khulgen (Note: Khulgen was the son of Genghis Khan by Khulan khatun of the Merkit clan.) was killed by an arrow.

 Amid the conquest, Ögedei's son Güyük and Chagatai's grandson Büri ridiculed Batu, and the Mongol camp suffered dissension. Ögedei harshly criticized Güyük: "You broke the spirit of every man in your army...
-Do you think that the Russians surrendered because of how mean you were to your own men?".
+Do you think that the Russians surrendered because of how mean you were to your own men?"
 He then sent Güyük back to continue the conquest of Europe.
 Güyük and another of Ögedei's sons, Kadan and Melig attacked Transylvania and Poland, respectively.

 Although Ögedei Khan had granted permission to invade the remainder of Europe, all the way to the "Great Sea", the Atlantic Ocean, the Mongol advance stopped in East Europe early in 1242, the year after his death.
 Most historians agree with Mongol accounts which attribute the drive's failure to his untimely demise necessitating Batu's withdrawal to personally participate in the election of Ögedei's successor.
-Batu, however, never reached Mongolia for such an election and a successor wouldn't be named until 1246.
+Batu, however, never reached Mongolia for such an election and a successor would not be named until 1246.
 A minority of historians have argued that the advance stalled because European fortifications posed a strategic problem for the Mongols.